microsoft/pxt-arcadeshield/reference/image-type.md

 `
 ```

 You'll notice that they look the same.
-That's because the pixel colors are not set so the images are empty.
+That's because the pixel colors are not set so the bitmaps are empty.

-Images don't have to be exactly square.
+Bitmaps don't have to be exactly square.
 The height and width can be different.
-Here's a 6 x 2 image:
+Here's a 6 x 2 bitmap:

 ```typescript
 let sixByTwo = img`